WednesdayWolf/dnd-journal/index.md

 # Session Journal

+## 2025-03-16
+On finding themselves stranded in the desert, the party immediately started arguing with themselves.
+An injured survivor of the crash begged for their help, but he was promptly beaten to death and chopped up for meat.
+They found a few items in the broken remains of the sail-barge and set out towards a cave Krete spotted earlier.
+Reniél decided that now was the time to apply her academic knowledge of desert fauna and transform herself into a camel, with impressive results.
+Hot, thirsty and miserable, they set out into the desert wastes.

+Meanwhile, Lucky spent a lovely night in the comfort of the Bronze Vessel, and while eating a hearty breakfast, she noticed a blinking magical sigil on a wall panel.
+Following it to the engine deck, she finds a man strapped to a chair, covered in a thin mucus, hooked up to the engine with a massive pile of serpentine cables.
+A strange contraption bolts his mouth shut.
+Upon releasing him, he feebly tries and fails to escape and then introduces himself as Mark Potter.
+He had been kidnapped and forced into this contraption by the previous crew.
+Mark helps Lucky locate her missing helmsman and finds that he's been hung by a hook outside the walls of Londinum, along with Gimbletink.

+The crew finally arrives at the cave, where they can rest for the night.
+They are thirsty, miserable, and overheated, but they are glad to get some rest.
+In the morning, Moses, Lucky and Krete explore the cave of oily black stone.
+Following a path cleaved into the deep rock, they find a series of mysterious murals and a large ziggurat squatting in a gaping cavern.
+Leaving whatever that was, they prepare for the misery of the desert by milking Reniél and slaughtering Elania.

+With a night to cool off, Lucky attempts to reintroduce herself to Mark Potter and invites him to a drinking game.
+During the carousing, Mark reveals that the last person he remembers talking to is Rictavio, your vampire-hunting friend.

+Gasping in the miserable heat of the desert, the crew encounters a friendly native named Yemi.
+Yemi is astride a Kafervagon, a gigantic tick-like creature covered in awesome painted red flames.
+A thick, rough rope straps various boxes, jars, and platforms along its shell.
+They manage to bargain a ride to the Holy City of Acheron with their fresh camel milk.
+#### Plunder
+- A rusty metal pipe
+- A torn canvas sail
+- Fresh camel milk
+- 100 pounds of human meat
+## 2025-02-09
+### Spice World
+While making dinner, Blackbeard noticed that the barrel of pickled pork had a false bottom and contained several dozen bricks of a mysterious golden substance.
+The first mate, Elaina Sartell panics and realises that her contact used her to smuggle spice to Ert unwittingly.
+After a brief argument where Elaina threw a packet of the spice everywhere, Elania convinced everyone to go to Spice World, also known as Sailor's Doom, to deliver the goods back to the Spice Cartel.

+Upon landing on Spice World, the crew met with the head of House Saxe-Gotha, Thane Edmund.
+Thanking everyone for the return of his property, he offered the reward of not immediately killing everyone.
+Thane Edmund stripped the crew of all their worldly possessions and sent them into the Deep Desert on a sail-barge, which promptly crashed and stranded everyone.

+Meanwhile, Captain Lucky watched the proceedings from the shadows and promptly tried to sneak back aboard the Bronze Vessel.
+She nimbly avoided the best efforts of the Saxe-Gotha Royal Guards and found her ship landlocked by enchanted chains.
+She stowed away back on her boat for a nap.
 ## 2025-01-04
 ### Astral Rain
 The party activated a mysterious bronze contraption in the Wizard of Wines barn, using a purple gemstone the retrieved from Yester Hill.
 Kretē somehow got the mysterious device to fly out into space.